irsol/Udemy/Docker/vm_docker.md

 	- Docker daemon running on local host
 	- Access localhost
 	- Any terminal you want
+	- Windows subsystem for Linux can't run Docker natively

 *Docker Toolbox*

 	- Docker Daemon running on remote host, that's mean it no longer running on local host instead it'll running on local ip adress on your network

 	- Access 192.168.99.100 or whatever VB gives you as a local ip adress
 	- Docker QuickStart Terminal
 	- Docker

+#### Performance woes

+*Docker for Mac/Windows*

+	- Might be slower for certain use cases

+*Docker Toolbox*

+	- Might be faster for certain use cases

+#### Docker Image vs Container?